opensearch-project/opensearch-spark/docs/ppl-lang/ppl-trendline-command.md

 * [+|-]: optional.
 The plus [+] stands for ascending order and NULL/MISSING first and a minus [-] stands for descending order and NULL/MISSING last. **Default:** ascending order and NULL/MISSING first.
 * sort-field: mandatory when sorting is used.
 The field used to sort.
-* number-of-datapoints: mandatory. number of datapoints to calculate the moving average (must be a positive integer).
+* number-of-datapoints: mandatory. number of datapoints to calculate the moving average (must be greater than zero).
 * field: mandatory. the name of the field the moving average should be calculated for.
 * alias: optional. the name of the resulting column containing the moving average.